Soldier, pregnant woman killed in Venezuela unrest

 The lawmaker, who says the president and his allies preside over a dictatorship, said she would not give up without a fight.

-“Mr. Cabello, I will remain a deputy for as long as the people of Venezuela want me to,” Machado said on Twitter.
+“Mr. Cabello, I will remain a deputy in the National Assembly for as long as the people of Venezuela want me to,” Machado said on Twitter.

 The demonstrators are demanding the president resign, while Maduro says they want a coup like the one 12 years ago that briefly ousted his predecessor, the late Hugo Chavez.